 Consider that the audience for a non-profit gallery is not remotely the same as a commercial gallery, which has contacts with art dealers and collectors.
 A non-profit gallery is likely to have a more local community of people who appreciate art.

 Non-profit galleries have little to no staff to help with installing the work, so be prepared that you might be totally on your own.
-I have installed exhibitions by myself, it’s doable, but a ton of work.”Clara Lieu
+I have installed exhibitions by myself, it’s doable, but a ton of work.”Prof Lieu